neontapir/coding-exercises/angularjs/README.md

 whatever testing frameworks you are comfortable with.
 It is up to your discretion how much testing is adequate.

-Because there are no assets included with this exercise, so feel free to use whatever images and styling you wish, I highly recommend setting up a skeleton web application before you begin, either from scratch or using a quick-start tool like [Bootstrap](http://getbootstrap.com/) with a
+Because there are no assets included with this exercise, feel free to use whatever images and styling you wish, I highly recommend setting up a skeleton web application before you begin, either from scratch or using a quick-start tool like [Bootstrap](http://getbootstrap.com/) with a